 Just as 12 Monkeys suggests the past is always fixed, can the same be said about the future?
 It's an interesting question to set your mind to, which Spielberg presents in his usual thrilling way.

-The Planet of the Apes is such an iconic film because viewers don't even realize it's set in a dystopian setting until the end.
+The Planet of the Apes is such an iconic film because viewers don't even realize it's set in on a dystopian Earth until the end.

-In this world, it's the apes who do all the talking while the primitive humans remain mute.
+In this world (which we assume is a different planet until the Statue of Liberty is revealed), it's the apes who do all the talking while the primitive humans remain mute.
 Themes of animal rights, immigration, and race are symbolized through the reversed roles of animal and humans.

 The Planet of the Apes has had a vast number of remakes and sequels following its success, but none have managed to top the original.